Dene Magna PE Curriculum Intent and Vision

 The Forest of Dean is home to around 90,000 people, with 19% of these made up of children.
 Although the Forest of Dean displays average levels of deprivation on the whole, Cinderford (a town in the catchment area) ranks in the top 20% most deprived places in the country.
 In Forest of Dean 8.2% of the population live in rural areas and are under 10 years old.
 17% of the Authority's population live in rural areas and are under 19 years of age.
 8.7% are aged 70 or over and live in rural areas.
 In Forest of Dean 69.5% of households are in rural areas.
 24.4% of rural households are single person households.
 7.2% of rural households are lone parent family households.
 In addition to this the in Year 6 Forest of Dean primary schools, 18.2% (147) of children are classified as obese.

-What contribution does PE we make to the leading aim of the school?
+What contribution do we make to the leading aim of the school?

 Every learner shall reach their maximum potential and enjoy the process.